kora-projects/kora-docs/mkdocs/docs/v2/en/guides/messaging-kafka.md

               enabled: true #(10)!
     ```

-    1. Kafka bootstrap servers used by producer or consumer clients.
+    1. Kafka bootstrap servers passed straight to the Apache Kafka producer.
 Optional override from `KAFKA_BOOTSTRAP`.
-    2. Enables the feature for this configuration section.
+    2. Logs every published record while you are learning the flow.
-    3. Topic or channel name used by the component.
+    3. Topic section referenced by `@Topic("kafka.producer.user-created-topic")`.
-    4. Value for `kafka.consumer.user-created.topics`.
-    5. Value for `kafka.consumer.user-created.pollTimeout`.
+    4. Topics this listener subscribes to.
+    5. How long each `poll` call waits for records.
+Defaults to `5s`.
-    6. Kafka bootstrap servers used by producer or consumer clients.
+    6. Kafka bootstrap servers passed straight to the Apache Kafka consumer.
 Optional override from `KAFKA_BOOTSTRAP`.
-    7. Value for `kafka.consumer.user-created.driverProperties.group.id`.
-    8. Value for `kafka.consumer.user-created.driverProperties.auto.offset.reset`.
-    9. Value for `kafka.consumer.user-created.driverProperties.enable.auto.commit`.
-    10. Enables the feature for this configuration section.
+    7. Consumer group this listener joins.
+    8. Start from the earliest offset when the group has no committed position.
+    9. Let the driver commit offsets automatically.
+    10. Logs every consumed record while you are learning the flow.

 What this configuration does:

 - defines one producer named `user-created`
+- defines a separate `user-created-topic` section holding only the topic name
 - defines one consumer named `user-created`
 - points both of them to the same Kafka topic
 - enables simple logging telemetry so you can see the flow while learning

+`driverProperties` is a passthrough to the Apache Kafka client, so anything the driver understands belongs there under its native key.
+Everything outside that block is Kora's own: besides `topics` and
+`pollTimeout`, a listener also accepts `threads`, `offset`, `backoffTimeout`, `partitionRefreshInterval`, `shutdownWait`, and `allowEmptyRecords`.

 ## Docker Compose { #docker-compose }